pdf-raku/PDF-Class-raku/README.md

 At this stage:
 - Only core fonts are supported.
 There are a total of 14 font variations available.
 Please see the Font::AFM module for details.
-- Only JPEG images have been implimented, as a proof of concept.
+- Only JPEG images have been implemented, as a proof of concept.
 This is basically a port of PDF::API2::XObject::Image::JPEG from the Perl 5 PDF::API2 module.
 Other image types should port fairly readily.
 - The classess in the PDF::DOM::Type::* namespace represent a common subset of the objects that can appear in a PDF.
 It is envisioned that the range of classes